travelgateX/documentation-site/content/hotelx/concepts/settings.md

 Settings are loaded by default in our Back Office and determine the behavior of hotelx by default.

-This links show how are the different settings structures by level:
+This link shows how are the different settings structures by level:

 [HotelX Settings](/hotelx/reference/inputobjects/hotelsettingsinput/)